hilma-tech/ai-workshop/README.md

-# react-query-todos
+# AI Workshop

-A minimal project for learning about react query
+A minimal project for learning about LLMs and prompt engineering.

 ## Installation